apasto/NE_Italy_photographyForbidden/README.md

 The printed version pictured above shows a leftward shift in the sea hatching — a subtle printing artefact, unfortunately.

+> [!WARNING]
+> The printed sign shown above has been reported as **stolen** in March 2022!
+>
+> Please report any sightings of it (e.g. on listings, surplus market events, any picture, etc.).
+>
+> Look for the subtle printing error mentioned above, that is a telltale sign.

 More details on Bunker San Michele, a restored cold-war era Italian fortification (1969-1992):

 * [frontieraest.it/en/mount-san-michele](https://www.frontieraest.it/en/mount-san-michele/) from _Frontiera Est_, a project devoted to the enhancement, for educational and tourism-related purposes, of defensive structures built on Italy’s Eastern border throughout the 20th century.